gbmhunter/blog/content/posts/2012/11-28-calculators-upgraded-and-have-their-own-page/index.md

 The calculators now have their own ~~\[page\](/electronics/general/online-calculators)~~, which shows the collection of calculators that are used on the electrical pages of the ~~\[CladLabs site\](www.cladlabs.com)~~.

-{{< img src="calculators-got-upgrade-and-have-their-own-page-with-border.jpg" caption="Screenshot of the Ohm's law and resistor divider online calculators."  width="600px" >}}
+{{% figure src="calculators-got-upgrade-and-have-their-own-page-with-border.jpg" caption="Screenshot of the Ohm's law and resistor divider online calculators."  width="600px" %}}